frans-nekongo/icg-group-project/README.md

 **work done**
--creation of modules,functions,pseudocode,website,README,trello by(221004351_frans nekongo)
+- creation of modules,functions,pseudocode,website,README,trello by(221004351_frans nekongo)
--creation of flowcharts

 Note: "Where a certain function/requirement cannot be implemented in scratch due to platform limitation if any, justification should be provided...."